 Old English Sheepdog

 It’s a fair argument to suggest there really are no dumb dog breeds.
 Any breed can excel in certain areas and fall short in others.
 Canine intelligence, just like human intelligence, can be viewed on a spectrum – not just “intelligent” and “unintelligent.”
+Some breeds are considered smarter than others, but that does not mean that any of our favorite pooches is a dummy.
 However, our best test for understanding a dog’s intelligence is by how quickly they can learn new tasks.
-Therefore, training can be a great indicator for a breed’s working and obedience intellect.
+Therefore, training can be a great indicator of a breed’s working and obedience intellect.

-Don’t be discouraged if a breed you love has made our list – brain’s aren’t everything!
-I am a firm believer that any dog can be trained in the right environment with the right person as long as they are provided with kindness, respect, reinforcement and encouragement.
+Please do not be discouraged if a breed you love has made our list – brains are not everything.
+Any dog can be trained in the right environment with the right person as long as they are provided with kindness, respect, reinforcement, and encouragement.
+Some dogs may take longer than others and can need extra support from trainers and canine behaviorists.
 If you have the patience and determination to properly train one of the breeds above, they are sure to reward you in countless other ways!